MEDI 7035 Surgical Pathology 4

 Coordinator Tristan Rutland Opens in new window

-Description In 2022 this unit replaced by unit 401476 - General Surgical Pathology and Gastrointestinal Pathology.
-This unit introduces diagnostic entities in surgical pathology entities gastrointestinal and liver, breast, head and neck, paediatric, gynaecological and haemato-pathology.
-The unit provides training in basic research skills, communication skills, and critical thinking.
+Description In 2022 this subject replaced by subject 401476 - General Surgical Pathology and Gastrointestinal Pathology.
+This subject introduces diagnostic entities in surgical pathology entities gastrointestinal and liver, breast, head and neck, paediatric, gynaecological and haemato-pathology.
+The subject provides training in basic research skills, communication skills, and critical thinking.
 The self-directed online learning module is composed of digitalized images, practical notes, recorded lectures and quizzes on the diagnostic approach to important pathological entities of the gastrointestinal tract and liver.

 Student Contribution Band HECS Band 2 10cp